Use the device object’s properties to determine how you perform tasks in Metal.

-Use the UIKit for Mac family when building for UIKit on the Mac.
+Use the Mac Catalyst family when building an iPadOS app to run on macOS.

 A GPU can be a member of more than one family; in most cases, a GPU supports one of the Common families and then one or more families specific to the build target.

 More recent GPUs have higher version numbers and support larger feature sets.
 A higher GPU version is always a superset of an earlier version in the same GPU family.
 For details on the individual families and version numbers, see